Montana/travis-regula/README.md

 ## Regula

 We're gonna get Regula up and running, with something I thought of which is using a `mock_json` file I created, this is so you can sample it first, once you get a final `main.tf` (Terraform), you can edit as you please.
 Once Terraform calls Regula then Travis picks up the /POST and sees if it gets a response from Regula.
-This is a working example.
+This is a working example, and Travis is in my opinion the easiest development tool, to set Regula up on and get up and running with max uptime.

 ## Swagger